“A strong marriage requires two people who love each other even when they struggle to like each other.”

-Now that we saw why couples face problems after marriage, let us take a look at the eight most common problems that every marital couple faces.
+Now that we saw why couples face problems after marriage, let us take a look at the eight most common problems that every married couple faces.

 1. Extramarital affairs

 2. Lack of communication

 At the heart of any relationship lies effective communication.
 With hectic work schedules, household chores and taking care of children, there is sparse communication between spouses.
 One of the more common marriage problems is that there is no ‘real’ talking or listening.
 No deep conversations, no sharing of little joys and sorrows.
 It is quite silly on the part of spouses actually, since everyone knows that there is no problem which a strong cup of tea and a good conversation can’t solve.

 3. Failure in appreciating one’s spouse

 4. Dead bedrooms

 While no one really talks about or prepares you for married sex, know that the key to a healthy marital relationship lies under the blankets.
 Diminishing libido or emotional detachment leads to an unsatisfactory sexual life.
 The partners tend to seek sexual gratification from an outsider, leading to adultery, cheating and extramarital affairs.

 5. Forked ambitions

 Ask any married couple why they fell for each other and you’ll get the answer – “Oh, we’re so alike!”
-In most cases, before marriage, the couple has same goals, dreams and ambitions.
+In most cases, before marriage, the couple has the same goals, dreams and ambitions.
 Sometimes, this unity of ambition breaks as the responsibilities and challenges pile up.
 Husband and wife walk on different paths, wanting different things from life.
 Dealing with this change of ambitions is a difficult pill to swallow and can be the primary reason behind couples growing distant, leading to marriage difficulties.